eastein/thingsbus/README.txt

 * Broker/Directory - Server system that looks at the information gathered by the pollers/adaptos, provides a point from which to receive it using one protocol, and generates a directory of the Things
 * Consumers/Clients - Programs that are aware of Things Bus and may use helper libraries supplied by Things Bus, but aren't aware of the implementation details of the Things.

+## Implemtation Details

+### Service Discovery

+Both `thingsbus.adaptor.Adaptor` and `thingsbus.client.Client` take the keyword argument `zone`; the SRV record `_thingsbus._tcp` is used to determine the main port & the hostname of the broker server.
+If this is not desired, then the `broker_url` parameter of `Client` and the `broker_input_url` of `Adaptor` are available for use.
+It's advised to use an SRV record, for simplicity and for reducing the need for passing additional configuration around to all of the things at the edges of your Thingsbus setup.

 # Examples